 Styling your cover letter

 So, how should you go about constructing your cover letter?
-Before you start (and unless you’re instructed differently in the recruitment pack) set the font size to 11 and ensure your letter runs to no more than two sides.
+Before you start (and unless you’re instructed differently in the recruitment pack) set the font size to 11 and ensure that your letter runs to no more than two sides.

 Tell me why

-The first paragraph is key - it either piques my interest and makes me want to find out more about you, or it falls into the “meh” category.
+The first paragraph is key - it either piques my interest and makes me want to find out more about you or it falls into the “meh” category.
 In a few sentences, tell me why this job is so attractive to you, both in terms of role and context.

 Below is a good example of a clear, enthusiastic and engaging introduction: